What is Glaucoma?

 Glaucoma is a group of conditions that affects your eyesight.
 These conditions can reduce vision by as much as 40 percent before it’s even detected, and is one of the leading causes of blindness.
 While there can be different causes and symptoms of Glaucoma, the loss of eyesight is generally caused by a build up of pressure in the optic nerve.

-While there are currently no cures for glaucoma, we believe the attention Glaucoma Awareness Month brings to this condition is still valuable because, if discovered in the early stages, its worst symptoms can be delayed by medication or surgery.
+There are currently no cures for glaucoma, but we believe the attention Glaucoma Awareness Month brings to this condition is still valuable.
+If discovered in the early stages, its worst symptoms can be delayed by medication or surgery.
 Patients who detect the condition early through regular eye exams can hold on to most of their vision for additional years.